georlia/georlia.github.io/_pages/about.md

   - /about.html
 ---

+# Welcome to my Portofolio

 Final-year undergraduate student on a mission to become a Junior Data Analyst.
 I specialize in translating messy datasets into visual narratives that drive growth.
 By combining the power of SQL, the flexibility of Python, and the visualization capabilities of Power BI.

-🛠️ Skills: Power BI, SQL, Excel, Python, AI for Data.
+Skills: Power BI, SQL, Excel, Python, AI for Data.